 To be considered for this program, please review and follow the guidelines below.

-- Applicant must be seen by a veterinarian before application can be submitted.
+- Applicant must be seen by a veterinarian before an application can be submitted.

 - The Bella Foundation SPCA will not provide funding for long term care.
 Most instances will be for no more than 30 days and will not provide for multiple instances of treatment or elective procedures.